ctrlaltdylan/ctrlaltdylan.github.io/smart_mirror_portfolio.markdown

 Source: <a href="https://www.imdb.com/name/nm9691948/?ref_=epc_pc">IMDB profile</a>

+### Gesture Control

+Smart Mirrors can also utilize a A.I. to track a user's movements.
+This allows the user to control the mirror with hand gestures.

+Below is a prototype showing how you can "swipe" left and right on the mirror's home screen:

+<iframe width="100%" height="515" src="https://www.youtube.com/embed/O_nIjyMHPKk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Remote Controls

 Smart Mirrors can be remotely controlled in real time, below is an example of a prototype with a web dashboard to drag and drop widgets onto the mirror.